FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

       but with the object subtracted.
 Note that three objects have been identified and extracted (orange traces and labels).

-   Each extracted object is named by its spatial position on the reduced image [``SPAT``], slit position on the reduced image [``SLIT``] and the detector number [``DET``].
+   PypeIt names each extracted object by its spatial position on the reduced image [``SPAT``], slit position on the reduced image [``SLIT``] and the detector number [``DET``].
 For instance, the three objects shown above have the labels ``SPAT0033-SLIT0126-DET01``, ``SPAT0128-SLIT0126-DET01``, and